 Organisations established in the 1980s are the most likely to emphasise their contribution to lifting people out of poverty and tackling the consequences of unemployment (by increasing employability).
-The 1980s was a time of high unemployment and organisations established in that decade emphasise commitment to this issue.
+The 1980s was a time of high unemployment and organisations established in that decade have continued to emphasise commitment to this issue.